-Web designers are always enthusiastic about what trends mean and what trends stand for.
+Web designers and web design companies are always enthusiastic about what trends mean and what trends stand for.
 But if it is to take a closer look, it’s a two-sided coin that has both positive and negative parts:

 On the one hand, trends do mean that you are a part of the crowd once you follow them, and thus, using creativity in the design process feels less than when creating from scratch a unique design apart from the trends.
 As well some may agree that creativity is the core of what web design means, and the more a web designer use it – the better.